Road to Europe: Plot summary

 Meanwhile, Peter is overjoyed to hear about Kiss-stock, a five-night set of concerts in New England by his favorite band, Kiss.
 He and his wife, Lois, dress in face paint and leather just like the band members in Kiss, as does the rest of the crowd, and they manage to stand in the front row.
-When Gene Simmons points the microphone at Lois as a way to prompt her to sing the next line in the chorus of "Rock and Roll All Nite," only to discover that she doesn't know the words, shaming Peter.
+Gene Simmons points the microphone at Lois as a way to prompt her to sing the next line in the chorus of "Rock and Roll All Nite," only to discover that she doesn't know the words, shaming Peter.
 Deeply saddened by this, Gene and Paul Stanley leave the stage, leaving Ace Frehley and Peter Criss to perform "Chattanooga Choo Choo" to cheer up the displeased audience.

-After the concert, Peter accuses Lois of only pretending to be a Kiss enthusiast, and they leave the concert venue in disgrace.
+After the concert, Peter accuses Lois of only pretending to be a Kiss fan, and they leave the concert venue in disgrace.
 Later that night, Peter and Lois stop at a Denny's on the way home from the concert.
-The Kiss members are seated at another table, and Lois recognizes Gene without his "Demon" make-up as Chaim Witz (Gene Simmons' birth name), an old friend.
-Peter is amazed to discover that Lois or "Loose Lois" had dated Gene when they were in high school.
-Peter's faith in Lois is then restored, and he proudly shares the news on public-access television that "my wife did Kiss."
+The Kiss members are seated at another table, and Lois recognizes Gene without his "Demon" make-up as Chaim Witz (Gene Simmons' birth name), an old boyfriend.
+Peter's faith in Lois is restored, and he proudly shares the news on public-access television that "my wife did Kiss."